Skip to content

 Canary Health Service (SCS) · Government of the Canary Islands

-Tenerife's Primary Care Management coordinates the public network of health centres and local surgeries on the island, with administrative offices at C/ Carmen Monteverde, 45 — 38003 Santa Cruz de Tenerife.
+Tenerife's Primary Care Management coordinates the public network of health centers and local surgeries on the island, with administrative offices at C/ Carmen Monteverde, 45 — 38003 Santa Cruz de Tenerife.
 It is the first care tier most of the population accesses: check-ups, minor emergencies, blood tests, vaccinations and care for the elderly and people with disabilities.

 Tenerife had been building a Canary-wide accessibility ecosystem around NaviLens: pharmacies belonging to the Tenerife Pharmacists' Association (publicly launched in 2023), Guaguas Municipales in Las Palmas and institutional notices about the app as a tool for finding health facilities.
-These images show how that same visual language has now moved inside the SCS health centres.
+These images show how that same visual language has now moved inside the SCS health centers.

 § The solution